The scriptures are God’s divinely inspired words and therefore are our sole authority for life.

 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.” -2 Timothy 3:16

 There is one God who co-exists in three persons: Father, Son and Holy Spirit.
-The Trinity is equal in authority and nature, but they fulfill different roles.
+The Trinity is equal in authority and nature and fulfills three distinct roles.

 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.” -Matthew 28:19